 The first is the inclusion of deaf people in this process.
 There is a large population of congenitally deaf Bedu, especially among the Mzeina tribe.
 While this is poorly understood, it is likely to be linked to Bedouin marriage practice, which encourages first-cousin marriage and strongly discourages marriage outside the tribe.
 Deaf people are chronically excluded and disempowered; although they use a local sign language they are often isolated, never educated and almost never employed.

-Observing their isolation from our Phase I meetings, our Co-ordinator proposed holding separate, signed meetings for them in Phase II.
-We trained four men and women signers as facilitators, and have run meetings for deaf men and women in 20 locations, using the same content and process as the mainstream meetings.
+Observing their isolation from our Phase I meetings, our Coordinator proposed holding separate, signed meetings for them in Phase II.
+We trained six male signers as facilitators, and have run meetings for deaf men and women in 20 locations, using the same content and process as the mainstream meetings.
 Nothing like this has ever been attempted, and it is hard to describe deaf people's response in the unemotional language appropriate to an academic paper.
-Our Co-ordinator reports: 'The atmosphere in these meetings is like a party.
-For the first time they feel part of things.
+Our Coordinator reports: 'The atmosphere in these meetings is like a party.
+For the first time, they feel part of things.
 They feel they are human beings like everyone else.'
 A subsidiary project will enable us to establish a small farm employing deaf people, which we hope will be the first of several.

 The second outcome is the dramatic increase in Bedu securing Government jobs.
 Around half of Bedouin men in the St Katherine area are self-employed in insecure casual work.
 Outside in the desert, nine times more men than in the towns have no work at all.
 Hardly any Bedu have been employed either by private concerns or by government (Gilbert 2011a & b).
-Factories may spring up in the desert staffed purely by Egyptian migrant workers, the Bedu in adjacent settlements remaining unemployed.
+Factories may spring up in the desert staffed purely by Egyptian migrant workers, the Bedu in adjacent communities remaining unemployed.
 The very few Bedu so employed are always in low-paid, menial positions; and the resort-based tourist industry is staffed completely by Egyptian workers (Bedu are specifically excluded from Sharm el Sheikh).
-As a result, obtaining work is the most pressing by far of all the concerns expressed by local people, both in this programme and in our earlier research.
-Although so few Bedu were employed by government, they - like other Egyptian citizens - have a right to be considered for state employment; however in this case, as with NGOs, state bureaucracy has been used strategically to perpetuate Bedouin inequality, providing endless reasons for discriminating against Bedouin applicants.
-To obtain state employment there is a procedure to follow of which most Bedu, until now, have been unaware.
-Now, through our meetings, people have learned what to do, how to approach officials, how to insist on their rights and how to complain if they do not obtain them.
-As a result, in St Katherine alone, there has been a massive increase in Bedu employed in government jobs.
-The figures are given in Table 5 below.
+As a result, obtaining work is the most pressing by far of all the concerns expressed by local people, both in this program and in our earlier research.